luispsalazar/Flight_Delay_Predictor/README.md

 The cleaned, encoded dataset was then saved to table "clean_delaytable" in pgAdmin database "Flightdelay_data-1."
 The "clean_delaytable" contains 153 feature columns and 1 target column for each of the 6,489,062 rows.

 This cleaned, encoded dataset is ready to be split into separate (X) and (y) datasets, with the (X) dataset being a compatible input for the Scaler() function.
-Saving the scaled (X) dataset to pgAdmin is recommended.
+Saving the scaled (X) dataset to pgAdmin is highly recommended.

 ### Team details